-Swaddling is harmful.
 A child is born sweet and lively.
 Then, with swaddling infants tense up, hold their breath, and withdraw inside.
-Swaddling hurts their health and development, because it blocks their natural movement.
-Swaddling disrupts relationships, behavior, and learning.
+Because they shut down, it might look like they like it.
+But swaddling blocks their natural movement, and this is what hurts their health and development.
+Long term harm is seen in relationships, behavior, and learning.

 People swaddle babies to save themselves “trouble” when they’re “too busy.”
 Swaddling serves adults’ needs, not infants’.
 When grandparents are far away, parents may rely on “how-to” advice.
 However, average advice may not be helpful.
 Infants are unique individuals.